Listen to Little Red

 Listen to Little Red is the debut studio album by Australian rock band Little Red, released through Shock Records on 28 June 2008.
-Listen to Little Red entered and peaked on the Australian album charts at number 29.
+Listen to Little Red entered and peaked at number 29 on the Australian album charts.
 The album's label, Hooch Hound Records, was created by the band and named after a song that failed to make it to the album.